dhicks/RepData_PeerAssessment1/PA1.md

 cc_data <- readdata[complete.cases(readdata), ]
 ```

-A more careful analysis might also calculate log(steps + 1) to deal with the asymmetric interval distributions (discussed below) and turn date and interval into proper time codes.
+A more careful analysis might also calculate `log(readdata$steps + 1)` to deal with the asymmetric interval distributions (discussed below) and turn date and interval into proper time codes.

 NB  The approach I take here never modifies the dataframe that is built directly from the CSV, at the expense of creating several daughter dataframes.
 For instance, when we impute values to NA observations, we start by making a complete copy of the dataset.
 This is only feasible because the dataset is relatively small (about 52k cells, 351kB on disc).